elidickinson/happy-server-light/README.md

 Lightweight self-hosted backend for Happy, designed for personal use (e.g. over Tailscale).

+Use with [Happy Local](https://github.com/leeroybrun/happy-local) to easily setup and run the whole Happy stack locally on your computer and connect to it from anywhere (including mobile) using Tailscale.

 ## What this is

 `happy-server-light` is a fork of `slopus/happy-server` with a much smaller deployment footprint: